 The Chief Education officer/principal or her designee shall conduct a monthly review of school-wide restraint data.
 This review shall consider patterns of use of restraints by similarities in the time of day, day of the week, or individuals involved; the number and duration of physical restraints school-wide and for individual students; the duration of restraints; and the number and type of injuries, if any, resulting from the use of restraint.
-The Chief Education Officer or her designee shall determine whether it is necessary or appropriate to modify the school's restraint prevention and management policy, conduct additional staff training on restraint reduction/prevention strategies, such as training on positive behavioral interventions and supports, or take such other action as necessary or appropriate to reduce or eliminate restraints.
+The Chief Education Officer or her designee shall determine whether it is necessary or appropriate to modify the school's restraint prevention and management policy, conduct additional staff training on restraint reduction/prevention strategies, such as The Current Guild Procedures to implement the Individual and Monthly Administrative reviews are as follows training on positive behavioral interventions and supports, or take such other action as necessary or appropriate to reduce or eliminate restraints.